Title of project

 Inflammation as a tool for regenerative bone formation (iBone)

 A 4-year PhD student position in the field of applied regenerative bone research, coordinated from the orthopedic department in Utrecht.
-Your project will focus on preclinical animal studies to take the concept of inflammation induced bone formationto the next level .
+The project will focus on preclinical animal studies to take the concept of inflammation induced bone formationto the next level .

 The Department of Orthopaedics UMC Utrecht